More Interesting Noises

 For example, take this Voronoi noise used to displace the terrain surface:

-- Now take the RGB color output of a regular noise node and subtract (0.5, 0.5, 0.5) from it using a
+• Now take the RGB color output of a regular noise node and subtract (0.5, 0.5, 0.5) from it using a Vector Math node to center it around zero.

-node to control the distortion strength. - Add the noise vector to the position vector using a
+• Add the noise vector to the position vector using a Vector Math node and a Position input node.

-input node. - Input the new vector to the Voronoi noise node.
+• Input the new vector to the Voronoi noise node.

-Curve Remapping¶
+Curve Remapping

-node is a great way to reshape the noise into anything we want.
+The Float Curve node is a great way to reshape the noise into anything we want.

 For example reshaping the Voronoi noise output: